 HIS 220 Modern European History: 1890 to Present (3 credits)

 This course investigates the trajectory of European hegemony in the 20th century.
 Special attention is devoted to the effects of the two major conflicts that were fought on European soil.
-Not available every semester.

 HIS 241 World War II (3 credits)